zzz0906/LeetCode/README.md

 wrong example abc bca => true ? why?.... abc => a, bc then it can be bc a.

 I thnik maybe in the stack, there are some point we reverse it.
 I cannot simplely reverse it.
 Let me do it tomorrow.

+Above is not correct!!! becuase it's a binary tree.

+This is a typical recursive or dp problem.
+Think about that, for a string s1 and string s2.
+If it's scramble which means s1 or s2 has been divided into two strings. s11 s12, s21,s22.
+For this four string, we may exactly know that the s11 == s21 or s12 == s22. **OR** s11 == s22 s12 == s21 it has been scrambled.
+But it's not enough, because s11 is not having to equal to s21 or s22, it can be scramble of s21 or s22.
+Therefore, we can use recursive.
+This consideration is genius!